solaeus/dust/README.md

 ## Static analysis

 Your code is always validated for safety before it is run.
-Other interpreted languages can fail halfway through, but Dust is able to avoid runtime errors by analyzing the program *before* it is run.

 ![Example of type error output.](https://git.jeffa.io/jeff/dust/raw/branch/main/docs/assets/type_error.png)

+Dust

 ## Debugging

 Just set the environment variable `DUST_LOG=info` and Dust will tell you exactly what your code is doing while it's doing it.
 If you set `DUST_LOG=trace`, it will output detailed logs about parsing, abstraction, validation, memory management and runtime.
+Here are some of the logs from the end of a simple [fizzbuzz example](https://git.jeffa.io/jeff/dust/src/branch/main/examples/fizzbuzz.ds).

 ![Example of debug output.](https://git.jeffa.io/jeff/dust/raw/branch/main/docs/assets/debugging.png)